Peterpiotr/siguren-documentation/docs/source/operation/recovery/manual-service-brake-backup.rst

 Backup mode allows following with limited speed and no fault detection.

 Instructions
-	1. Switch on the MotoSuiveur® System to :doc:`Backup Mode <../../recovery/backup-procedure>`.
+	1. Switch on the MotoSuiveur® System to :doc:`Backup Mode <backup-procedure>`.

 	.. figure:: ../../_img/Backup/switch-on-backup.png
 		:figwidth: 100 %